 The most common mechanisms of ACL non-contact injuries include:

-1. Planting and cutting – abrupt or sudden alteration in direction or speed with the foot fixed on the ground
+- Planting and cutting – abrupt or sudden alteration in direction or speed with the foot fixed on the ground

-2. Straight-knee landing – the foot strikes the ground with the knee straight
+- Straight-knee landing – the foot strikes the ground with the knee straight

 Signs and Symptoms

 About 50% of individuals who sustained tearing of the ACL commonly report feeling a “popping” sensation or hearing a snapping sound at the time of the injury.
-In most cases of ACL tears, large bruising of the injured knee is observed within a few hours after the injury.
+In most cases of ACL tears, considerable bruising of the injured knee is observed within a few hours after the injury.
 If the ACL tear is minor, the pain may not be severe enough to discontinue the activity.
-Knee pain and stiffness are felt after the activity with rest.
+Knee pain and stiffness are felt after the training with rest.

 In more severe cases, excruciating pain in the involved knee is usually felt almost immediately after the injury.
-The pain is severe enough to stop the activity and inhibit weight bearing of the affected leg.
+The pain is powerful enough to stop the activity and inhibit the weight bearing of the affected leg.
 In some cases, the pain may subside, only to recur a few hours later.
 A feeling that the knee is buckling or giving out is a common complaint.
 Within the first few hours of the injury, swelling and bruising may be extensive.

-If you are interested in knee pain, knee injuries or ACL injuries, these other posts may interest you:
+If you are interested in knee pain, knee injuries, or ACL injuries, these other posts may interest you: